joshbeglan/mod3-oo-review/README.md

 Key differences to take away:
 * There are no `def` or `end`, just `{` and `}`
 * In JavaScript, you MUST use `()` to invoke methods and you MUST have an explicit `return`
-* Instead of `inistialize`, we have `constructor`.
+* Instead of `initialize`, we have `constructor`.
 These two methods serve the same purpose.

 Lastly, we see the keyword `this` alot.
 Instead of `@name = name`, we see `this.name = name`.
 And instead of `self.meow`, we see `this.meow()`